carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3-fall2022-assembly.md

 #### 18. View output by copying to your local computer

 Quast gives you some nice visual outputs, but it's easier to look at these if you copy them from the server to your local computer.
+For this, we have a couple of options.
+The easiest way is to use FileZilla, which should already be on the Mac computers in the computer lab.
+To do that, open the FileZilla application on your local computer, then enter the following:

+Host: sftp://baross.its.carleton.edu
+Username: Carleton username
+Password: Carleton password
+Port: 22
+Click QuickConnect

+You'll see your local computer contents show up on one side, and the stuff from the server show up on the other side.
+On the server side, nigate to wherever you kept the file you want to copy over.
+On the local computer side, navigate to wherever you want to put it.
+Double-click on the file you want to copy over.
+It should transfer over automatically.
+You can also drag and drop if you prefer.

-For this, we will use `scp`, or 'secure copy.'
+Alternatively, if you don't have something like FileZilla, you can use a command called  `scp`, or 'secure copy.'
 It's a lot like `cp`, except that you're copying from a remote server to your own computer.
 We will use `scp -r` because we're copying a directory recursively, not just a file.

 Open up another Terminal window on your own computer.
 Don't ssh into anything.
 Navigate to your home directory.